NickDeChip/Conway-s-Game-of-Life/README.md

 # Conways-Game-of-Life

-This is Conways Game of Life remaid in golang
+This is a remake of Conways Game of Life in golang